ActsAsAnAntipattern/SweepItUnderTheRug.rb/README.md

 The `#👀` will generate a random class.
 The generated class will have a method of the same name you were trying to call (`#detect_alien_invasion` in this instance).
 That new method will be invoked and returned as the final value in the method.

-SweepItUnderTheRug's highly sophisticated class generating mechanism will give you a wide range of retrun values.
-Boolean, integer, quotes, currencies, etc. The best part is it will be different on every invokation.
+SweepItUnderTheRug's highly sophisticated class generating mechanism will give you a wide range of retrun values: boolean, integer, quotes, currencies, etc. The best part is it will be different on every invocation.

 Problem solved!